rightscale-cookbooks/rs-cookbooks_ci/README.md

 Include `rs-cookbooks_ci::default` in your runlist.

+# Adding a cookbook for testing

+The jenkins_job resource is used to automatically create jobs based on the `node['rs-cookbooks_ci']['jenkins']['jobs']` attribute during install.
+This attribute is generally stored on a managed Chef node, but can also be set in the attributes file.
+See `.kitchen.yml` for an example.

 # Attributes
 These are attributes used in recipes and templates.
 Only internal attributes are listed.
 Default values are provided.